foobar94/grin.js/README.md

 # grin.js
-A Javascript API for Grin
+A Javascript JSON-RPC wrapper for Grin